 Final thoughts: Who gives a crap pricing strategy

-Now that we’ve looked into the four core strategies Who Gives a Crap use to market and sell their premium toilet roll, it’s time to start applying these techniques to your own store.
+In our e-commerce pricing teardown Part 7, we’ve looked into the four core strategies Who Gives a Crap use to market and sell their premium toilet roll, it’s time to start applying these techniques to your own store.

 The direct-to-consumer e-commerce industry teaches us that even with commodity products, you can make a growing business.